 The National Homebuyers Fund (NHF) is available for low-income homebuyers that need down payment assistance.
 Once you find a participating lender, the NHF will provide a grant for up to 5% of the loan amount.

 You don’t have to repay the grant, but there are income requirements based on the current housing market and your location.
-Your lender can give you more information and help you determine if you qualify.
+Your lender can provide you more information and help you determine if you qualify.

 Local Grants to First-Time Home Buyers

 There are many state or local government grants available for first-time homebuyers.
 And many of these don’t require any repayment if you live in your home for a certain time frame.
 Contact a real estate agent and check with both your state and county to learn more about what options are available to you.